 Powerlessness has one of the lowest emotional vibrations.

 The energy in your body feels stuck and there’s hardly any flow of energy.
 But similar to other emotions, there is nothing wrong with feeling powerless.
 It only becomes harmful when we don’t let go of the emotion.
 The feeling of powerlessness can lead to anxiety and depression, and cause harm to our body if we keep holding onto it.

 However, the issue is when we feel powerless, we tend to stay stuck in this state for a long time.
 We have a belief that “nothing will make a difference”.
 We are so fixated at our problem that we are blind to the solutions.
 Even when someone offers us a solution, we might dismiss it and think that it won’t work.
 That’s why people who feel helpless often find it difficult to get out of the state they are in.
 They can’t help themselves and others can’t help them too.

 But it doesn’t have to be this way.
 If we just shift our perspective and focus a little, the solution is just around the corner.
 It might not be the perfect solution that we are seeking but once we increase our vibrational state, we will start to see more and better solutions to our problem.

-Examples of Feeling Powerless
+Examples of Feeling Powerless and Powerlessness

 We all have been through adversities that make us feel powerless and helpless.
 Before we discuss how to deal with it, here are some common examples of feeling powerless.